Reeve Carney: Music

-Carney started to play guitar at age 12 and three years later he was playing guitar professionally at B.B King's night club in Los Angeles.
+Carney started to play guitar at age 12 and three years later he was playing guitar professionally at B. B. King's night club in Los Angeles.
 When living in California, Carney released his first EP Looking Glass in 2004 and promoted it by performing with other musicians, including Jonny Lang.
 At age 22 he signed with Interscope and formed his jazz-infused rock namesake band, Carney, consisting of Carney (songwriter, vocals and guitar), his brother Zane (guitar), Aiden Moore (bass) and Jon Epcar (drums).
 The band's vision led the manager David Sonenberg to work with them.
 Carney released their first EP Nothing Without You in 2008 and their debut album, Mr. Green Vol. 1, in May 2010.
 In 2009 the band went on tour with The Veronicas in their Revenge Is Sweeter world tour and in 2011 they opened for Arcade Fire and U2 in Moncton, Canada on July 30 on the final date of the U2 360° Tour.

-When acting on Broadway, Carney was invited to be part of the album Broadway's Carols for a Cure in 2011 ("St. Nicholas Sky" ft T.V.
+When acting on Broadway, Carney was invited to be part of the album Broadway's Carols for a Cure in 2011 ("St. Nicholas Sky" featuring T.V.
 Carpio) and 2013 ("A Savior is Born").
 Carney also recorded the single "Rise Above 1" with Bono and The Edge in 2011, an adapted song from the musical Spider-Man: Turn Off the Dark.
-Apart from making his own music, Carney also writes songs for soundtracks for films such as The Tempest (2010) and The Twilight Saga: Breaking Dawn, Part 2 (2012).
+Apart from making his own music, Carney also wrote songs for soundtracks for films such as The Tempest (2010) and The Twilight Saga: Breaking Dawn, Part 2 (2012).
 In October 2016 Carney released his debut solo album, Youth Is Wasted, which he wrote and produced himself.
 Since then Carney was on tour two times (Reeve Carney Fall Tour 2016 and Youth Is Wasted Tour 2017).
-Three songs from his album as well as the album itself were nominated in six categories on the 16th annual Independent Music Awards (The IMAs).
-"Think of You" won "Best Song – Acoustic", "Resurrection" won "Best Song – Rock or Hard Rock" and the album won "Best Album – Adult Contemporary".
+Three songs from his album as well as the album itself were nominated in six categories on the 16th Annual Independent Music Awards (The IMAs).
+"Think of You" won Best Song – Acoustic, "Resurrection" won Best Song – Rock or Hard Rock and the album won Best Album – Adult Contemporary.